noah-jk/Sitemap_Gen/README.md

 Three stages with a hard wall between them:

-1. **Parse** — Markdown text into a tree of nodes (stack-based indent parser)
+1. **Parse** — Markdown text into a tree of nodes (stack-based indent parser).
+Special sections (`## Utility Nav`, `## Footer`) are extracted first; they can appear in any order.
-2. **Derive** — slugs and output paths from each node's position in the tree
+2. **Derive** — slugs and output paths from each node's position in the tree.
+Unknown titles from the Utility Nav and Footer sections get standalone nodes here.
-3. **Render** — static HTML, with navigation derived from the tree: global nav from the root's children, breadcrumbs from the ancestor chain, child links from each node's own children
+3. **Render** — one static HTML file per node, with navigation derived from the tree: global nav, utility nav strip, breadcrumbs, child links or sidebar, footer columns.
+Also produces `sitemap.html` — a clickable canvas diagram of the full tree.

 The renderer never knows the input was Markdown.
 A new input format (CSV, YAML) means writing one new parser; stages 2 and 3 are untouched.